 Individual performance

-Nobody wants a competitive league table.
-But if you don't know who's bringing in what, you can't spot when someone needs help, or when someone's figured something out worth sharing.
+Nobody wants a competitive league table, but if you don't know who's bringing in what, you can't spot when someone needs help or when someone's figured something out worth sharing.

 No-show rate

-Under 5% is just life.
-Above 10% costs real money.
-200 appointments a month at 10% no-shows is 20 empty slots.
-At £45 average, that's £900 a month.
-Nearly £11,000 a year.
+Take your missed appointments divided by total appointments.
+Under 5% is just life, but above 10% it costs real money: 200 appointments a month at 10% no-shows means 20 empty slots, and at £45 average that's £900 a month, nearly £11,000 a year.

 What doesn't matter